openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 that you want to work with.

 - :ref:`Working with Discussion Components`
-- :ref:`Working with HTML Components`
+- :ref:`Working with Text Components`
 - :ref:`Working with Problem Components`
 - :ref:`Working with Video Components`